AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 Because of this, we really do not want to enter the fallback too often, but we need to make it happen often enough that it is usable.
 For applications that are dependent on users acting based on external data or oracle data, a low bar to enter based mode can be desirable since it will mean that they would be able to keep running more easily.
-Lending and trading falls into these catagories as they usually depend on external data sources, e.g., prices of CEX'es influence how people use a trading platform and lending platforms mostly use oracles to get prices.
+Lending and trading falls into these categories as they usually depend on external data sources, e.g., prices of CEX'es influence how people use a trading platform and lending platforms mostly use oracles to get prices.

 We suggest defining the time where Based fallback can be entered to be $T_{\textsf{fallback}, \textsf{enter}}$ after the last proven block.
 The minimum acceptable value for $T_{\textsf{fallback}, \textsf{enter}}$ should therefore be if a committee fails to performs its proving duties as specified as a full epoch $E$ in https://github.com/AztecProtocol/engineering-designs/pull/22 * 2.